SteveJustin1963/tec-MINT/map-M2.md

   n !                   // Store length in 'n' n @ (                 // Loop 'n' times
-    p @ @               // Fetch value from address in 'p' dup                 // Duplicate the value (needed if function consumes it) f @ /G              // Call function 'f' with value on stack (                   // Begin conditional execution if result is true (non-zero) /h @ !            // Store original value at heap pointer
+    p @ @               // Fetch value from address in 'p' "                   // Duplicate the value (needed if function consumes it) f @ /G              // Call function 'f' with value on stack (                   // Begin conditional execution if result is true (non-zero) /h @ !            // Store original value at heap pointer